 - 1.11 British Approaching Hindu King to Sign Treaty on His Terms

-Roar of A Hindu Lion Yashwant Rao Holkar and Wagging of Tails By British Generals
+Roar of A Hindu Lion Yashwant Rao Holkar and Tail Wagging By British Generals

 Maharaja Yashwantrao Holkar from Hindu Empire was born in 1776.
 He was the son of Maharaja Tukojirao Holkar, and grandson of Malhar Rao Holkar, who had regained Attock (now part of Pakistan) in 1758 and had hoisted the saffron flag beyond the Sindhu River.